jillesvangurp/es-kotlin-client/README.md

 ## Compatibility

 The general goal is to keep this client compatible with the current stable version of Elasticsearch.
 We rely on the most recent 6.x version.
-Presumably, this works fine against any 6.x node (the REST protocol should be more stable); and possibly some older versions.
+Presumably, this works fine against any 7.x node (the REST protocol should be more stable); and possibly some older versions.
 If you experience issues, please file a ticket or pull request.

+For version 6.x, you can use the es-6.7.x branch or use one of the older releases (<= 0.9.11).

 Currently we update this libary regularly for the current stable version of Elasticsearch.
-With the upcoming 7.x versions, we may start having to do release branches for older versions.
-There have been minor Java API changes in the 6.x series in the client.
-As of v6.7.0, several things have been deprecated in the Java client and the current version of this client has  already addressed all relevant deprecations.
-A big upcoming change with v7 will be the deprecation and eventual removal of document types in Elasticsearch.
-So further API changes are likely though we expect this to be limited in scope.
+As of v7.0.0, several things have been deprecated in the Java client and the current version of this client has  already addressed all relevant deprecations.
+A big upcoming change with v8 will be the removal of document types in Elasticsearch.
+If you need types, you can still configure them with the current version of the client but they default to null.

-As this is a development release, we still do fairly large changes and refactorings.
-Keep an eye on the release notes for this.

 ## Features (done)